hotndy/beautiful-jekyll/_posts/2018-02-07-LFReflection.md

 resourcelink: null
 ---

-We propose an integral framework that is able to seperate the scene and supperimposed reflections with a focal length manipulated single capture with a light field camera.
+We propose an integral framework that is able to seperate the scene and supperimposed reflections with a single capture from a light field camera, following a series of focal length manipulation procedures.

 \[[paper](null)\]